 Describe the types of areas where you use this program: Ground larvicide treatments are typically made to smaller natural and manmade wetlands and depressions.
 The typical wetlands treated during the spring aerial larvicide are described as large (greater than five acres) Wooded Swamp Deciduous/Coniferous/Mixed, Shrub Swamp, Shallow Marsh/Meadow/Fen wetlands.
-Summer aerial applications applications are more typically conducted over river floodplain areas especially within wetlands adjacent to the Neponset and Charles Rivers.
+Summer aerial applications applications are more typically conducted on river floodplain areas especially within wetlands adjacent to the Neponset and Charles Rivers.
 Maps of aerially targeted wetlands are available on the District's website.
+The new focus on Cq. perturbans is treating deep marsh habibat with specific vegetation utilized by this mosquito larvae.

-Rain Basin treatments typically occur in high density population areas around centers of towns and heavy residential/commercial areas.
+Rain basin treatments typically occur in high density population areas around centers of towns and heavy residential/commercial areas.

-Do yo u use:
+Do you use:

-igwedge Gr ound application (hand, portable and/or backpack, etc.)
+Ground application (hand, portable and/or backpack, etc.)

-🔀 Αε erial applications
+Aerial applications

-Ot her (please list):
+Other (please list):

-Comn nents: